Britney Spears’ 2000 Throwback Photo With 12-Year-Old Zoe Kravitz Goes Viral

 Many other comments came in with praise.
 While one fan wanted to see the image put on a shirt, another pointed towards the photo having “power.”

-When it comes to joint celebrity social media images, Instagram is catered-to.
-The platform has recently seen Keeping Up With The Kardashians star and supermodel Emily Ratajowski appearing together.
+When it comes to joint celebrity social media images, Instagram is catered to.
+The platform has recently seen Keeping Up with the Kardashians‘ star Kim and supermodel Emily Ratajowski appearing together.
 Likewise, Miley Cyrus and singer Dua Lipa.
 It’s when the images are throwbacks though, that fans really seem to lose their minds.

 The Big Bang Theory star Mayim Bialik has appeared with Friends actress Jennifer Aniston in just this way.
 Of course, a joint celebrity throwback photo can always be relied on from the Kardashian-Jenners, with the sisters frequently sharing their former days.
 As The Inquisitr reports, supermodel Kendall Jenner recently shared a throwback snap of her mother Kris, although the photo wasn’t a joint one.